 Be sure that the background shows some personality, but isn’t too busy, the primary subject is the interviewee.
 Filming outside can be tough, especially if the background is a bright open area.

 If you film the interview with a blank background, you can add some text in tandem to the interviewee’s quotes to add extra emphasis on their speech, while keeping the audience engaged.

 A Great Experience

 We trust that if you follow the steps above, you will do more than fine.
 As stated its just a conversation, and it will do you well to remember that!
-Take in the conversation and enjoy learning something new.
+Take in the journey, and enjoy learning something new.